Sicherheit: Cross-Site Scripting in drupal7-google_analytics - Pro-Linux

-Name : drupal7-google_analytics Product : Fedora 25 Version : 2.3 Release : 1.fc25 URL : http://drupal.org/project/google_analytics Summary : Adds the Google Analytics web statistics tracking system to your website Description : Adds the Google Analytics web statistics tracking system to your website.
+Name : drupal7-google_analytics Product : Fedora 23 Version : 2.3 Release : 1.fc23 URL : http://drupal.org/project/google_analytics Summary : Adds the Google Analytics web statistics tracking system to your website Description : Adds the Google Analytics web statistics tracking system to your website.

 This package provides the following Drupal module: * googleanalytics